Menu

 First of all, if you notice the mistake before you get back in the car, you shouldn’t even switch the ignition on, if possible!
 Turning the ignition on will circulate the wrong fuel through the low pressure system and make things worse.

 If you happen to own a car which is still under warranty, you do not have to contact the manufacturer as there are alternatives out there which will often be notably cheaper but just as effective.
 We would recommend contacting the RAC or the AA who have a specific service for this occurrence.
-Alternatively, get your recovery service to tow you as soon as possible to your nearest understanding, friendly garage who should correct your problem – including approximately £10 worth of correct fuel – for around £200.
+Alternatively, get your recovery service to tow you as soon as possible to your nearest understanding, friendly garage who should correct your problem.

 You can still drive your car from an insurer’s perspective, providing the current MOT certificate is still valid and no ‘Dangerous’ faults have been reported.
 However, you could still be prosecuted by the police if you are pulled over for driving your car with known fault(s).
 For this reason, it is important to get your vehicle fixed as soon as possible if you fail an MOT.